 As the most common amino acid produced naturally in the body, there is no risk of harm when consuming it from food.

-If considering supplementation beyond what you get from food, studies have shown it to be generally safe.
+Studies have shown supplementation beyond what you get from food to be generally safe.

 The safest and most sustainable way to ensure robust glutamine levels is to consume it the way nature intended as part of a complex nutritional matrix found in whole animal foods.